kellysmith1008/Refresh/HCD.md

 ### The HCD umbrella
 <img width="572" height="263" alt="three groupings of design include methodologies, specialities, and artifacts" src="https://github.com/user-attachments/assets/a137d451-0d4b-4c12-81bf-7175a83c9bfe" />

-Remember our previous slide that showed the methodologies, specialties, and artifacts?
+Let's take another look at the slide that showed the methodologies, specialties, and artifacts to help illustrate how we practice HCD.
 We treat HCD as the overarching approach that unifies all our methods, practices, and ways of working.
-No matter which design methodology we use or which discipline we apply, our work always centers around real people and real experiences.
+No matter which design method we use or which discipline we apply, our work always centers around real people and real experiences.

 ## Design at CivicActions
 <img width="571" height="313" alt="what does the CA design team do." src="https://github.com/user-attachments/assets/8f5897dd-d168-4045-b21b-9f8c28b764b9" />